Leon Draisaitl: International play

 Draisaitl represents Germany internationally.
 He played for the German junior team in the World Junior Championships in 2013 and 2014, serving as team captain in the latter tournament.
 In the 2014 tournament, he was ejected from a round-robin game against the United States after he committed a hit from behind and was later issued a one-game suspension.

 Draisaitl was named to the German senior team roster for the 2014 World Championship, and also played in the 2018 World Championship.

+Draisaitl made his Olympic debut at the 2026 Winter Olympics where he served as Germany's flag bearer alongside ski jumper Katharina Schmid.
+This marked the first Winter Olympics to feature NHL players in men's ice hockey since the 2014 Winter Olympics.
+In the 2026 tournament Germany reached to the quarterfinals where they lost 6–2 to Slovakia.

 Personal life

+In 2018, Draisaitl began dating Canadian actress Celeste Desjardins after being set up with her by his teammate Connor McDavid's wife, Lauren Kyle McDavid who has been best friends with Desjardins since they were in high school together in Sudbury, Ontario.

-In 2018, Draisaitl began dating Canadian actress Celeste Desjardins.
-The pair announced their engagement on 11 July 2024 and were married on 3 August 2025.
-Draisaitl has one sister Kim.
-She is married to German field hockey player Niklas Wellen.
+Draisaitl and Desjardins announced their engagement on 11 July 2024, and were married on 3 August 2025.

+Draisaitl's sister, Kim, is married to German field hockey player Niklas Wellen.

 As of April 2020, Draisaitl's dog Bowie had its own Instagram account.

 Media

 In 2021, Draisaitl became the first NHL player to sign with sportswear brand Puma.
 He is also sponsored by Warrior Sports, EA Sports and Skip the Dishes.